For Authors

 Review Process:

-Submissions are reviewed and accepted year-round on a rolling basis.
+Submissions will remain open until 11:59 PM Eastern Daylight Time (GMT–4) on Monday, August 10th, 2026.
+Articles are accepted year-round on a rolling basis.
 Due to the volume of submissions we receive, we are unable to accommodate requests to confirm receipt or respond to inquiries about the status of a submission.
 We kindly ask that authors not send emails inquiring into the status of their submissions.
 If a submission is selected for publication, we will contact the author directly.